Folawewo/algorand-marketplace/README.md

 - **Search**: Users can type a product name into the search bar to filter the product list.
 The list updates dynamically with each keystroke.
 - **Sort**: Users can click either the "Sort Ascending" or "Sort Descending" button to reorder the product list based on price.

-## Future Enhancements
-- Implement server-side search and sorting for improved performance with large datasets.
-- Add category filters to allow users to view products in specific categories.
-- Introduce a rating and review system for products.

----

-For any additional information or support, please contact the development team.